 The test also may be ordered if you recently drank untreated water or visited a developing country where you may have been exposed to a parasitic infection.
 Children should probably be tested if other children at their schools or daycare centers have been ill with parasites.

 A stool sample test causes no discomfort.
 Your doctor will provide you with a kit containing plastic wrap to loosely place over the toilet.
 This should be held in place by the toilet seat.
 A special toilet tissue is also provided.
 You will use this to put the sample in a sterile container.
+Try not to urinate at the same time, as this may contaminate the sample.
 If the sample is being collected from a child in diapers, the diaper can be lined with the plastic wrap.

 Once you have collected your stool sample, you need to drop it off at your doctor’s office or a laboratory.
+It is best to take it there right away so that the test is accurate.
 The lab will analyze the sample under a microscope, looking for parasites.
 The laboratory will then give the results to your doctor, who will share them with you.